dymium-org/dymiumModules/modules/matsim/README.md

 ### Note

-The implementation of this function is very specific to the 2009 VISTA data hence it most likely not going to work if you replace the vista data with other data.
+The implementation of this function is very specific to the 2009 VISTA data hence it’s most likely not going to work if you replace the vista data with other data.
 However, this can be used as a template for implementing other travel surveys or can be replaced this step entirely with a proper activity-based model if available.